Michael Shishman of Bulgaria: Death and legacy

 The circumstances around the death of Michael Shishman are unclear.
 According to the Byzantine emperor and historian John Kantakouzenos the emperor was mortally wounded in the battle and soon died while another Byzantine historian suggests that Michael Shishman lived for three more days not able to gain consciousness and died on the fourth day.
 The Serbian chronicles state that his horse fell during the battle and crashed his body.
 When his body was taken to Dečanski, he mourned him but pointed out that he preferred war to peace.
 The early 15th-century Bulgarian scholar and cleric Gregory Tsamblak says that Michael Shishman was captured and killed by the son of the Serbian king, Stephen Dušan.
 He was buried in the Church of St George in Staro Nagoričane.

 Michael Shishman is considered a vain, aggressive, and opportunistic ruler, whose Protean foreign policy perhaps contributed to the battle that put an end to his life.
-At the same time he was clearly forceful and energetic, overcoming and reversing Bulgaria's losses during the uncertainty that preceded his accession, and managing to maintain internal peace and security within Bulgaria during his short reign.
+At the same time, he was clearly forceful and energetic, overcoming and reversing Bulgaria's losses during the uncertainty that preceded his accession, and managing to maintain internal peace and security within Bulgaria during his short reign.
 Andreev calls him the most remarkable 14th-century Bulgarian monarch.
 According to Kantacouzenos he desired to expand the country from Byzantium to the Istros, i. e. from Constantinople to the Danube which makes him the last medieval Bulgarian ruler who effectively attempted to capture the Byzantine capital.
 He was also the first Bulgarian ruler for decades who tried to lead a more active policy in Macedonia.
 Michael Shishman's seal is depicted on the reverse of the Bulgarian 2 levs banknote, issued in 1999 and 2005.

 Family

-Michael Shishman was married first to Anna Neda of Serbia, a daughter of Stefan Uroš II Milutin of Serbia.
-By this marriage he had several children, including Ivan Stefan, who succeeded as emperor of Bulgaria (r.
-1330-1331), Michael who ruled shortly as despot of Vidin and Shishman.
-By his second marriage to Theodora Palaiologina, Empress of Bulgaria, a daughter of Michael IX Palaiologos of Byzantium, Michael Shishman had several children whose names are unknown.
+Michael Shishman was married first to Ana of Serbia, a daughter of King Stefan Uroš II Milutin of Serbia.
+By this marriage he had several children, including Ivan Stephen, who succeeded as emperor of Bulgaria (r.
+1330–1331), Michael, who was titled despot, perhaps in Vidin, Shishman, and Lodovico, attested as titular emperor of Bulgaria in Italy.
+By his second marriage to Theodora Palaiologina, a daughter of Michael IX Palaiologos of Byzantium, Michael Shishman had several children whose names are unknown.